 Having read through the entire Reddit thread and Rebecca's post, I believe she's right to raise the concerns she raised.
-I'm glad she's willing to stand up against misogyny, and I hope she continues to do so.
 Having said that, I also hope that she follows up her initial post by addressing the important issues a bit more effectively.

 What Rebecca Got Right

 Women deserve far better than the treatment this girl received in r/atheism.
 If we want to see more women in the atheist movement, we cannot tolerate this sort of thing.
 It would have been great if hundreds of Redditors had pounced on those making the inappropriate comments, downvoted them, and given them a good public scolding in much the same way they would certainly do with a creationist who showed up.
 This did not happen, at least not until people like Rebecca called attention to the situation.

 I think there are two main points that need to be emphasized here.
 First, those who made the offending comments were way out of line.
 The comments were not funny.
 Why would anyone expect women to participate when they are going to be sexualized?
 Rebecca was absolutely right to call attention to this.